SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Method

 \subsection{Na\"ive I2V Baseline}

-To introduce the new control condition, pose sequence $P_{m}$, we first propose a Na\"ive Baseline that treats the pose condition and image condition equivalently.
-Specifically, the pose sequence first reuses the VAE encoder, which is used by the image, to encode it into a pose condition latent $z_p$, ensuring both condition latents reside in the same feature space.
-These two latents are then fused via simple element-wise addition for further denoising: This baseline attempts to achieve both appearance preservation and motion control by simple element-wise addition.
+To introduce pose control $P_{m}$, we build a Na\"ive Baseline that treats pose and image conditions equivalently.
+The pose sequence reuses the image VAE encoder to obtain $z_p$ in the same feature space as $z_c$, then fuses them by element-wise addition for denoising: , which achieves both appearance preservation and motion control by simple element-wise addition.